vijaykeswani/vijaykeswani.github.io/index.md

 Hi!
+I am a researcher interested in problems related to algorithmic fairness, data and tech ethics, and community-focused AI development.
+Broadly, my work studies the interactions between society and automation and addresses various questions around potentially harmful impacts of AI applications.

-I am a PhD student at Yale University in the Department of Statistics and Data Science, where I am advised by [Prof. Elisa Celis](https://datascienceethics.org/elisacelis/).
+I received my Ph.D. from the Department of Statistics and Data Science at Yale University, where I was advised by [Prof. Elisa Celis](https://datascienceethics.org/elisacelis/).
 Prior to this, I was at École Polytechnique Fédérale de Lausanne (EPFL) for two years.

-I am interested in problems related to machine learning, algorithmic fairness and social networks.
-Broadly, I am intrigued by interactions between society and automation and the various questions around the potentially discriminatory impacts of AI applications.

-I received my Bachelor and Master degrees in Computer Science and Engineering from Indian Institute of Technology, Kanpur under the supervision of [Prof. Rajat Mittal](https://cse.iitk.ac.in/users/rmittal).
+I completed my Bachelor and Master degrees in Computer Science and Engineering from Indian Institute of Technology, Kanpur under the supervision of [Prof. Rajat Mittal](https://cse.iitk.ac.in/users/rmittal).

-**I am on the job market for ethical AI positions.**

 ### Publications and Preprints
 *   Vijay Keswani, L. Elisa Celis\\